robertdavidwest/blockchain/README.md

 To help me to remember the details of how block chains work I am simulating some core concepts.

 The directory `bitcoin` aims to simulate concepts from the Bitcoin blockchain such as `Wallet`s, `Transaction`s, the Transaction Pool and the Blockchain itself.
 A simulation of events is then run in the script `bitcoin/simulate.js`.
-I hope to increase the complexity overtime of the simulation to make it a more accurate representation of the actual blockchain technology.
+I hope to increase the complexity over time of the simulation to make it a more accurate representation of the actual blockchain technology.

 ![app-screenshot](app-screenshot.png)